vanessaaleung/data-science-notes/machine-learning/tree-models/README.md

 ### Advantages
 - easy to interpret and visualize
 - the cost is logarithmicc in the number of data points used in training
-- requires little data preparation
+- requires little data preparation - no need for data normalization, fillna, etc. (but scikit-learn does not support missing values)
 - **does not support missing values**

 ### Disadvantages